teddylfwu/AAAI21-Virtual-Conference/README.md

 It was extended for EMNLP 2020 by [Jan-Christoph Klie](https://github.com/jcklie) with the help of the [EMNLP 2020 virtual infrastructure team](https://2020.emnlp.org/organizers) and [with the help of many volunteers](static/pdf/volunteers.pdf).

+It was extended for AAAI 2021 by the AAAI 2021 virtual team led by Dr. Lingfei Wu and Prof. Weike Pan (AAAI-21 Associate Conference Chairs for Virtual Operations).